pachterlab/k-spaces/README.md

 - plotting.plot_3D
 - generate.generate

 **EM** - contains functions to fit a kspaces model using an EM algorithm. option to use deterministic annealing (Ueda and Nakano 1998) can improve the odds of finding the global maximum and is particularly helpful when many or most initializations with run_EM() fail.
-A buildup option is slow but also very useful for this (will be added in coming days)

-**model_selection** - contains functions for calculating likelihoods and performing model selection with ICL, BIC, and Likelihood Ratio Test.
-The LRT function will be removed prior to release as it is not valid for GMMs due to nonidentifiability. recommendation is to use ICL, which penalizes BIC by the clustering entropy (it discourages selecting models with cluster components with overlapping density).
-(ICL not in file at the moment, will be added in coming days)
+**model_selection** - contains functions for calculating likelihoods and performing model selection with ICL or BIC.
+BIC suggests a model based on the number of parameters and the observed likelihood of the data.
+ICL additionally penalizes BIC by the clustering entropy (it discourages selecting models with cluster components with overlapping density).

 **affine_subspace_** - implements the affine_subspace class.

 **generate** - generates synthetic data from an affine subspace.
-Will be updated soon to generate synthetic data given an affine subspace object or a kspaces model containing affine subspace objects.

-**plotting** - visualization functions using matplotlib.
-Will be updated prior to release. view_3D() outputs static views of 3D data from different angles using matplotlib.
+**plotting** - visualization functions using matplotlib. view_3D() outputs static views of 3D data from different angles using matplotlib.

 docstrings copied and pasted below for now: